Same-sex marriage in Ontario: Court of Appeal ruling

 Although the definition of marriage is governed by federal law, the court only had jurisdiction to implement the ruling within Ontario.
 The province became the first jurisdiction in North America to recognize same-sex marriage, and the third in the world after the Netherlands and Belgium.
 Consequently, the city of Toronto announced that the city clerk would begin issuing marriage licences to same-sex couples.
 The next day, the Attorney General of Ontario, Norm Sterling, announced that the province would comply with the ruling, "I'm charged to follow the laws and will follow the laws with regards to this matter."
 The first marriage licence issued to a same-sex couple was to Michael Leshner and Michael Stark, who had the usual waiting period waived and completed the formalities of marriage just hours after the court ruling, on June 10, 2003.
 The court also ruled that two couples, Kevin Bourassa and Joe Varnell, and Elaine Vautour and Anne Vautour, who had previously attempted to marry using an ancient common-law procedure called "reading the banns" would be considered legally married.
 Their marriages were performed in the Metropolitan Community Church of Toronto on January 14, 2001 by Reverend Brent Hawkes.
 Justice Minister Martin Cauchon reacted to the ruling by stating, "Listen, the marriages that are taking place now are effectively legal marriages on the basis of the decision of the appeal court rendered [on 10 June].
 I say for the time being because I can't presume the future.
 We want to make sure that we're going to have a national solution to that question.
 Having said that, I'm not in a position to today to give you the official government position."
-Paul Martin, then running for prime minister, expressed his support for the decision.
+Paul Martin, then campaigning for prime minister, expressed his support for the decision.
 Kyle Rae, a member of the Toronto City Council, said, "It's a momentous day.
 It is a great day for equality in Canada."
 A spokesperson for Focus on the Family said, "Today's court ruling on same-sex marriage ignores centuries of precedent, and renders ordinary Canadians' views irrelevant."
 An opinion poll published by The Globe and Mail a few days after the decision showed that a majority of Canadians supported same-sex marriage.